 South Korean police have formally arrested the captain and two crew members of a doomed ferry, on charges of deserting their passengers shortly after the vessel capsized Wednesday and sank.

-Investigators allege the 69-year-old captain failed to carry out his duty to protect passengers when, according to witnesses, he was one of the first to leave the sinking ship.
+Investigators are alleging the 69-year-old captain failed to carry out his duty to protect passengers when, according to witnesses, he was one of the first to leave the sinking ship.
 The ferry Sewol went down off the southwestern island of Jindo with 476 people on board.

-Thirty-two people are confirmed dead, and 270 others -- many of them high school students -- remain unaccounted for as hope diminishes for finding more survivors.
-Divers saw three bodies through a window Saturday, but were not able to reach them.
+Twenty-eight people are confirmed dead, and 274 others -- many of them high school students -- remain unaccounted for as hope diminishes for finding more survivors.

-Police said Friday a high school vice principal who led 325 students on a four-day ferry excursion committed suicide.
+Earlier Friday, police said a high school vice principal who led 325 students on a four-day ferry excursion committed suicide.

 Police say 52-year-old Kang Min-kyu was found hanging by his belt from a tree near a building on Jindo island where survivors and relatives of the missing have been staying.
 A suicide note said Kang felt guilty for surviving while so many of his students remain missing.